 Otherwise, dog-friendly beaches are indeed great to take your dog along to, but you have some responsibilities as the owner to do your bit to keep the beach clean for other beachgoers, many of whom don’t come to the beach with their canines.
 So the main responsibility is indeed to clean up after your dog and also to ensure it doesn’t compromise the beach experience other beachgoers come to the beach for.

 What you’ll normally see at a dog-friendly beach is a collection of some strategically placed, special waste disposal bins which are designed specifically to house organic animal waste among other things.
+People will bring with them poo bags like the ones from The Poo Crew and put them in the bins.
+In some places, companies like this will also dispose of this poo properly too so it does not cause a stench.
 It is however up to you to help in keeping the smell of dog excrement to a minimum and in fact to keep the smell away altogether by making sure you scoop it all up and then tie it into a sealable plastic bag before disposing of it in one of the bins made available.
 This means you’ll need to bring your own dog-excrement bags and perhaps also what is known as a poop-scoop in some parts of the world.

 Basically, you need to think about the whole situation from the point of view of a “regular” beachgoer who is just out to enjoy an ordinary day at the beach and who perhaps doesn’t have a dog themselves.
 If you were this beachgoer you’d not want to see a trace of any dog excrement left on any part of the beach, would you?
 In the same way, you wouldn’t want some vicious or overly excitable dog chasing you all over the beach, so those are some of the things you need to keep in mind when considering how to make sure you keep your dog in check and not deny your canine friend what is otherwise the joy of experiencing dog friendly beaches.